mehrantsi/MSAP-1/README.md

 ## Overview

 This project is an 8-bit discrete CPU based on SAP-1 architecture and mainly inspired by Ben Eater's implementation of it.
-The main differences in this design is as follows:
+The main differences in this design are as follows:

 1. Using Schmitt Trigger Inverters instead of SR Latches that was creating some issues in certain situations.
 2. 8-bit Porgram Counter.